 These sites combined with the quiet and sense of peace that easily overtakes you without the worries of your life back on shore to distract you make it easy to see why snorkeling is such a popular pastime – but the fact that the waters are warm, the currents are weak, and the visibility is superb amplify the draw to this sport.

-is another snorkeling spot you might enjoy.
+is another place you might enjoy.
 The most famous of the area's snorkeling sites, this destination consists of a shallow and jagged reef system that has torn out the bottom of more than a few boats and ships.
 Snorkelers can see the remains of many of these wrecks including three layers on top of one another.

 A third place to consider is.
 This well secluded site is best known for its abundance of octopus which snorkelers have a great deal of fun interacting with.